 To receive financial aid through Plymouth State University, students must complete the FAFSA each year.
 The FAFSA is used to determine eligibility for need-based aid programs awarded to students in the form of grants, federal work study, and Federal Direct loans.
 Alternative loans must be applied for separately through a private lender or bank.

-NEW FOR 2017-2017!
-The FAFSA is available for completion beginning OCTOBER 1 prior to the upcoming aid year, and for first-time entering transfer students only must be submitted to the federal processor prior to June 15.
-In future years, ALL returning students must reapply meeting the PSU priority deadline of March 1 as indicated on How To Apply.
+The FAFSA becomes available for completion beginning OCTOBER 1 prior to the upcoming aid year.
+First-time entering transfer students have a priority deadline of JUNE 15.
+In future years, all returning students (new first year and transfer students) must meet the PSU priority deadline of MARCH 1 as indicated in How To Apply.

-Before you complete the FAFSA, you will need a Federal Student Aid ID (FSA ID) from the Department of Education.
+Before you complete the FAFSA, you will need to sign up for a Federal Student Aid ID (FSA ID) and Password to electronically submit your FAFSA and access other federal aid information.
 After you have completed the FAFSA, you will receive an Estimated Family Contribution (EFC) and a Student Aid Report (SAR).

 - Apply early.
 Do not wait until you have been accepted for admission.